MahirPokar/Third_year_MARL_project/README.md

 <!-- Environments-->
 # Environments
 This project implements three different Q-learning algorithms.
 The Environment for the tabular methods are Implemented by myself.
 However for deep RL methods, the [Level-based Foraging environment](https://github.com/semitable/lb-foraging) created by Filippos Christianos was used.
  The environment is provided under MIT [License](./LICENSE).It is recommended to first install the environment from the link provided above, and then test the algorithms seperately.
 It is recommended to clone the enviroment git repository in a python virtual environment with python version 3.7 or older.
 Then this git can be cloned executed.
+The [requirements](/requirements.txt) file provide the required python modules.

 <!-- TAB-->
 # Tabular Q-learning